abs0lut3pwn4g3/RTB-CTF-Framework/README.md

 Please see [INSTALLATION.md](INSTALLATION.md).

-## Host Your Own CTF in a minute with Heroku
+## Host a customized CTF with Heroku for free in under a minute

 1. Sign up on [Heroku](https://heroku.com), if you haven't already and click on the below "Deploy to Heroku" button.